bt3gl/building_blog/content/dns_stuff.md

 DNS is allowed off every network.
 Most traffic gets blocked by firewalls, but not the internet.
 DNS traffic foes through the router.

-All requests to *.somesite.com go to its DNS sever.
+All requests to *.somesite.com go to its DNS server.